This post may contain affiliate links. Please read our disclosure policy.

 Recipe Notes

-• For a dairy-free alternative, you could use olive oil or coconut oil, which harden in the fridge, thus providing the same melty effect as butter.
-Alternatively, use a vegan margarine/butter instead and adjust the salt accordingly.
+- For a dairy-free alternative, you could use olive oil or coconut oil, which harden in the fridge and thus provide the same melty effect as butter.
+Alternatively, you could use vegan margarine or butter instead and adjust the salt accordingly.

-• Buy ready-to-eat ripe avocados if you plan on making this avocado butter on the same day.
+- Buy ready-to-eat ripe avocados if you plan on making this avocado butter on the same day.
 Alternatively, buy ripen-at-home avos and wait until they ripen.
-If you’re not ready to use them immediately when ripened, place them in the fridge to slow down the ripening process but try to use them in the next day or two to avoid too much browning or it becoming overripe.
+If you’re not ready to use them immediately when ripened, place them in the fridge to slow down the ripening process, but try to use them in the next day or two to avoid too much browning or becoming overripe.

-• If you don’t have a food processor, then you can mash this avocado butter by hand.
-It won’t have quite the same whipped consistency but will work.
+- If you don’t have a food processor, you can mash this avocado butter by hand.
+It won’t have quite the same whipped consistency, but it will work.

 If you try this avocado butter recipe, then let me know your thoughts and questions in the comments.
 I’d also really appreciate a recipe rating and would love to see your recreations – just tag @AlphaFoodie.